calkan27/HUNL/README.md

 ---

-## License

-Add a license file (e.g., MIT/Apache-2.0).
-If omitted, all rights reserved by default.

----

 ## Acknowledgments

 DeepStack-style continual re-solving inspired the overall structure; this codebase packages a streamlined, testable reproduction with sparse actions and pot-fraction CFV targets.